 4 Tips to make your Creamy Red Lentil Curry Perfect!

 The Spiciness: If you want to make it spicier, add ½ tablespoon of curry paste and try again.
-Curry paste is full of flavor so go easy on it, the good thing is that it is easily adjustable.
+Curry paste is full of flavor so go easy on it.
+The good thing is that it is easily adjustable.
 You can also boost the spiciness by adding extra fresh ginger or powder.
 Also, if you don't have the Yellow Curry Paste but have a Green or Red one, give it a try.
-Yellow curry has a milder flavor, so just make sure you start with less paste and adjust later.
+Yellow curry has a milder flavor, so make sure you start with less paste and adjust later.

 It is a great idea to add Turmeric to your Curry, it provides more than flavor.

 It is essential to add a bit of black pepper whenever consuming curcumin to boost its absorption.
 Both black and white pepper contains piperine which is the active component that fulfills this role.